JuhoErvasti/tat/README.md

 - Display geometry column(s) as WKT
 - Jumping to specific FID
   - (Maybe) jumping to specific cell?
-- Allow inspecting long attributes better, maybe in a pop-up
-- Allow copying value from cell
 - (Maybe) allow copying geometry as WKB in addition to WKT?
-- Allow browsing the dataset / layerinfo blocks if the text overflows
 - Mouse support: scrolling the table with mouse wheel
 - Visual polish
 - Pre-calculate and cache layer feature counts asynchronously to speed up opening layers with a lot of features